gregorydickson/virtualcourthouse/README.md

 Development environment notes:

 1. Install MySQL
-2. Install Grails 2.3.5 (can use GVM)
+2. Install Grails 2.3.6 (can use GVM)
 3. Clone from GIT

 The application is setup to connect to a local MySQL database "p1", username/password "land/0gzr4YjMKrsb2Ix" MySQL must be running and the database must be created with the user "land" assigned all permissions to the schema.

+Initially the application will bootstrap following users with corresponding roles: admin/password supervisor/password reviewer/password indexer/password

-Spring Grails 2.3.5
+Spring Grails 2.3.6
 Hibernate 3.6.10.7
 Foundation by Zurb version 5.0.3 mysql:mysql-connector-java:5.1.27